Service · Cost-to-Serve

 How much can cost-to-serve realistically drop in the first 90 days?

-On DTC programs I’ve led or advised, 20–35% cost-to-serve reduction in the first 90 days is typical when multiple levers are pulled together — AI deflection, refund policy tightening, BPO renegotiation, and workflow automation.
-Single-lever plays (just deploy a chatbot) usually max out at 8–12%.
+On DTC programs I’ve led or advised, 20–35% cost-to-serve reduction in the first 90 days is realistic when multiple levers are pulled together: AI deflection, policy tightening, BPO renegotiation, and workflow automation.
+Single-lever plays, like just deploying a chatbot, usually max out at 8–12%.

 04